For Authors

 Permissions

-Failure to respect the need to attribute other people’s work properly may mean your paper is delayed for review or is outright rejected.
-Ensure any sources mentioned under graphics are actually in the reference list.
+Failure to attribute other people’s work fully may mean your paper is delayed or rejected.
+Universities sometimes overlook such matters, but a publisher cannot do so.
+Ensure that all sources mentioned under graphics appear in the reference list.

 ADDITIONAL DETAILS - TECHNICAL REQUIREMENTS